Medicare Hospice Cap

-We continue to believe that the Hospice Cap is an outdated and too-blunt tool for the post-1998 hospice world.
+The Hospice Cap is an outdated and too-blunt tool for the post-1998 hospice world, and poses a significant and unnecessary barrier to timely patient access.
 The Cap undercuts Congress’ intent that non-cancer patients have equal access to hospice, and breaks Congress’ explicit promise that all eligible patients are entitled to unlimited days of hospice care, until they die in their own good time.
-We also believe that HR3454 (The Medicare Hospice Reform and Savings Act of 2009) was a useful model for fiscally responsible Cap reform.
-But, the evidence suggests the 1982 Aggregate Hospice Cap will not be legislatively reformed in the foreseeable future.
+The Cap is unnecessary and, by limiting patient access to hospice, creates hidden costs; the argument that the Cap is the only tool available to Medicare to guard against hospices admitting ineligible patients is absolutely ridiculous.
+The Medicare Hospice Reform and Savings Act of 2009 (HR3454) proposed a useful model for fiscally responsible Cap reform; it would have reformed the Cap, improved patient access to hospice, and saved Medicare $10 billion to $25 billion over 10 years.
+But, HR3454 did not become law, and we doubt the 1982 Aggregate Hospice Cap will be legislatively reformed in the foreseeable future.

 In 1982, Congress initiated hospice as a Medicare benefit to offer terminally ill patients and their families an informed choice between interdisciplinary palliative care and conventional hospital-based acute care.
 Hospice’s objective is to improve the quality of life of each patient and family, when curing the illness is no longer a realistic goal.

 When a Medicare beneficiary elects hospice care, that beneficiary agrees to forego all other Medicare coverage related to his or her terminal diagnosis.
 Medicare pays the hospice a flat fee per patient per day regardless of the patient’s diagnosis, acuity or the actual cost of care, and Medicare shifts all actual costs of care related to the patient’s terminal illness to the hospice.
-In return the hospice agrees to plan and deliver an individualized plan of care to each patient and family, including all necessary clinical and counseling services, supplies, medical equipment, pharmaceuticals and palliative treatment regimens.
-The hospice is responsible for all costs related to the terminal diagnosis, including any necessary hospitalization or other acute care.
+In return the hospice agrees to plan and deliver an individualized plan of care to each patient and family.
+The hospice is responsible for all costs “related” to the terminal diagnosis.
+The term “related” is statutory, fundamental to the integrity of the hospice benefit and provider economics, and well defined by practice since 1983.
+But, it is now at risk of arbitrary redefinition and expansion by Medicare regulation.

-Virtually no hospice exceeded the Cap until after 1998, for three reasons: (i) through the mid-1990’s, hospice served primarily cancer patients, whose hospice stays are unfortunately predictably short, (ii) physicians were reluctant to certify non-cancer patients as having a life expectancy of six months, because of the inherent uncertainty involved and fear of regulatory 20/20 hindsight, and (iii) in 1982 Congress also placed a lifetime 210 day Cap on the hospice care any individual could receive.
+Virtually no hospice exceeded the Cap until after 1998, for three reasons: (i) through the mid-1990’s, hospice served primarily cancer patients, whose hospice stays are predictably short, (ii) physicians were reluctant to certify non-cancer patients as having a life expectancy of six months, because of the inherent uncertainty involved and fear of regulatory 20/20 hindsight should they certify patients who subsequently “live too long,” and (iii) in 1982 Congress also placed a lifetime 210 day Cap on the hospice care any individual could receive.
 Congress finally removed any Cap on individuals in 1998.

 Congress and Medicare Dramatically Expanded the Hospice Benefit in 1998

-Since 1982, Congress and Medicare have repeatedly acted to increase hospice coverage, access and utilization, culminating in a dramatic expansion in 1998:
+Between 1982 and 2005, Congress and Medicare repeatedly acted to increase hospice coverage, access and utilization, including a dramatic expansion in 1998:

 - Initially, in 1982, patient eligibility was defined as “terminally ill with a likely prognosis of six months or less,” and each individual beneficiary’s hospice benefit was capped at 210 days, consisting of two 90 day benefit periods followed by a final 30 day benefit period.